csmertx/csmertx.github.io/content/Blog/medium/2006/doodles.md

 ## Influenced by a documentary

-Star Wars, which can be found 🔗[here](https://archive.org/details/style-wars-1983-documentary-on-graffiti)
+Style Wars, which can be found 🔗[here](https://archive.org/details/style-wars-1983-documentary-on-graffiti "Archive.org | Style Wars (1983 Documentary on Graffiti)")

 > Staying in South Florida made me realize that my style was stagnant and childish